Welcome to the IBM® OPL connector for Python.

 your Python application.
 You can model your problems by using the OPL language and IDE, and integrate it in Python via Python/pandas/sql alchemy inputs/outputs.

-Solving with CPLEX requires that IBM® ILOG CPLEX Optimization Studio V12.8.0 is installed on your machine.
+Solving with CPLEX requires that IBM® ILOG CPLEX Optimization Studio V12.8.0 and up is installed on your machine.